Skip to main content

 Mistake #3: Not realizing shorter-duration options increase the risk of losing everything

-In the first Meta example, you have a 2-month option to buy $META for $220/share.
+In the first $KALE example, you have a 2-month option to buy $KALE for $220/share.
 If the stock price falls from $200 to $180 the day after you buy the option, the value of that option will fall, but probably not by too much.
 That’s because there’s still plenty of time left for the stock to recover.
 If you’ve got only one day before the option expires, however, that same fall in stock price will tank the value of the option.
 There’s just not enough time to reasonably expect the stock price to recover.

 Mistake #4: Buying short-term options with long-term expectations

 A lot of cheaper options tend to have shorter windows.
 Something has to happen quickly for them to hit their strike price — which makes them risky.
-That’s why you should buy them only when you have specific expectations of something happening that would move the underlying stock within that window.
-Again, back to Meta: If you buy that one-day call option that pays out only if $META goes up 30% or more, you really should have a reason.
+That’s why investors often buy them only when they have specific expectations of something happening that would move the underlying stock within that window.
+Again, back to $KALE: if you buy that one-day call option that pays out only if the stock price goes up 30% or more, you really should have a reason.
 A specific one.
-Having a good feeling about Zuck’s general abilities as a leader is not a specific reason.
-Seeing clues that he’s about to announce a big money-saving reduction in the company’s workforce is.
+Having a good feeling about the CEO’s general abilities as a leader is not a specific reason.
+Seeing clues that they’re about to, say, announce a big money-saving reduction in the company’s workforce is.
+The more general your feeling, the safer you are with longer-term options, which give those feelings more time to come true.

 Mistake #5: Thinking you can find a buyer for any option